 While we are down here plodding about, birds are above looking at us.
 Maybe they’re laughing at our clunky, earth-bound bodies as they watch from on high.
 I wouldn’t blame them.
 I mean, birds are lithe and light.
 They have the ability to fly where the wind takes them.
 That’s surely symbolic of freedom.
 Explore more about symbolic meaning of birds here.

 Because of their connection with the vast, limitless skies – birds (and feathers) have been associated with the gods and goddesses of the heavens.
-In fact, many Native American and Aboriginal tribes used feather in sacred ceremonies.
+In fact, many Native American and Aboriginal tribes used feathers in sacred ceremonies.
 The Iroquois for example used feathers to give thanks for all their bounty.
-They would have ceremony called the Great Feather Dance.
+They would have a ceremony called the Great Feather Dance.
 Feathers would be everywhere during this dance.
 Iroquois would don them as robes, weave them in their hair, and even tie them to animals.
 This was an act of showing gratitude.
 It was a process of reverence – of honoring the great gods and goddesses – particularly the triple goddess known as Deohako.
-These three goddesses represented the main staples of the tribe’s existence which was: Corn, Beans and Squash.
+These three goddesses represented the main staples of the tribe’s existence which was: Corn, Beans, and Squash.

 So feathers are a symbol of giving thanks and appreciation.
 They are also a symbol of fertility as we see in Iroquois and many other tribes.
-The act of attaching feathers to oneself, animals, plants etc is a ceremonial action that sets an intention for growth and abundance.
+The act of attaching feathers to oneself, animals, plants, etc is a ceremonial action that sets an intention for growth and abundance.
 It’s an easy connection to make.
 Because birds are considered connected to the heavens, and consorts of the gods/goddesses – it makes sense their feathers would have the power to communicate messages to these lofty audiences.
-Waving feathers during ritual is a way of whooshing wishes to celestial energies.
+Waving feathers during the ritual is a way of whooshing wishes to celestial energies.
 Kind of like saying a prayer, I imagine.